 One attendee, Mert Yilmaz, made an impact we won’t soon forget.
-Mert is a passionate COPD advocate and acts as a caregiver for his father, who is living with COPD, and helped to found the Turkish Association for Patients with Lung Disease.
+Yilmaz is a passionate COPD advocate and acts as a caregiver for his father, who is living with COPD.
+He also helped found the Turkish Association for Patients with Lung Disease.
 Here, he shares his inspiration with us.

 Attending the global summit: progress

 Our attendance at the global summit helped us to realize we are headed in the right direction and on our way to making a real difference in the lives of people affected by COPD in our community.
 The summit also showed us how many successful patient organizations around the world have developed a professional way of working that was driven by passion and motivation – the key factors contributing to their success.

 Advice for others setting up advocacy groups

 Start by asking yourself, “What can we do to make a positive difference and improve the lives of people affected by COPD?”
 To find answers to that question, you have to listen to the community, develop relationships and build networks that will allow you to understand the unmet needs of patients.
 Finally, being passionate about the cause is essential.
 I can see firsthand how patient advocacy can have a positive impact on the well-being of my father and others affected by the condition, and it motivates me to keep doing more.